Meet Congressman Mark Pocan

 Being involved in his community is also important to Rep. Pocan, who is a member of Clean Wisconsin, International Union of Painters & Allied Trades (IUPAT), Sierra Club, Fair Wisconsin, Southern Poverty Law Center, Colombia Support Network/Apartado Sister City Organization, and the Human Rights Campaign.
 His dedication to his community is also highlighted by his long-time commitment to the Big Brothers, Big Sisters program.
 He became a Big Brother in 1989 and still helps the organization raise money so that more children can reach their full potential.
 Rep. Pocan’s “Little Brother” earned his Masters Degree from UW-Madison and now works in Washington, DC.

-Pocan and his husband, Phil, were married in Canada in 2006 and live on Madison’s near East Side with their dog.
+Pocan and his husband, Phil, were married in Canada in 2006 and live in Dane County with their dog.